 2013, May – Journal of Oral Rehabilitation publishes an article by Dr. Greene where he states it is unethical to treat TMD through occlusal therapies.
 The IAPA has responded to his unethical claims.

 2013 – There has been no response from CADTH or Dr. Barry Dolman regarding their positions regarding NMD.
 With both Dr. Greene and Manfredini having more papers published they are having more exposure to their BPS philosophy but more importantly, they are having more exposure to their anti-Physiologic message!
 Physiologic studies are needed to counter their studies and articles.
 The IAPA is working on ways to help members conduct and write papers on Physiologic Based research.

 2013 – The IAPA has been asked to participate in and oversee a special TMJ issue of the California Dental Association.
 Authors from other TMD philosophies will also participate.
 Dr. Greene refused to participate.

 2013, Aug 1, 2, 3 – IAPA will host a special presentation on the critical issues facing NMD in Calgary, Canada.

 Can you imagine what would happen if there were no IAPA?

 2014- April 30- May 3 – Dr. Bill Dickerson appeared on an Occlusion Panel during the 2014 AACD Meeting in Orlando, Florida.

 If you value your freedom to provide the best care possible for your patients, support and join the IAPA!
 For almost the price of the lab fee for one crown ($365), you can help protect your own future.
 Every Physiologic Based dentist needs to support this organization.

-And come to the 2017 IAPA Conference at the LVI Campus in Las Vegas to hear and learn what we need to do individually and as a group.
+Join us for the 2023 IAPA on October 26-28 to hear and learn what we need to do individually and as a group.
 And best of all, to become an agent of change …learn how to help us maintain our professional freedoms from those who would take them away.